CDJellen/ndbc-api/README.md

 ##### Station measurements

-The `api` has two public method which support accessing supported NDBC station measurements.
+The `api` has two public methods which support accessing supported NDBC station measurements.

 1. The `get_modes` method, which returns a list of supported `mode`s, coresponding to the data formats provided by the NDBC data service.